“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 (Daniel H. Los Angeles, CA)

-Ah, Wood—at any moment liable to spark poetry, or argument—how shall we choose thee?
+Ah, Wood—at any moment liable to spark poetry or argument—how shall we choose thee?
 An ocean of thoughtful descriptions, fervent testimonials, “magic wood” lore, and intricate processes awaits the curious.
 I suggest, however, that you focus directly on the visual, tactile, and tonal qualities that you want.
-Clarity about what you want is the best way to help the custom luthier help you.

 I list tone last not because it is least important—au contraire!—but because it makes sense to see if woods that catch your eye can also create the sounds you want.
-Wide tonal variations often exist within a species.
+Visuals are an entirely legitimate part of our relationship with instruments.
+Furthermore, wide tonal variations often exist within a species.
 Using this, I shape the sound with a thousand choices (more, really) throughout the process to create projection, responsiveness, expressive range, clarity, sustain, and delight across a variety of woods.

-If a wood seems unlikely to give you the results you want, I’ll tell you.
+The most effective way to learn how woods can sound is to hear them in good instruments; in person is super, while recordings are often more practical.
+And don’t worry, if a wood seems unlikely to give you the results you want, I’ll tell you.
 So go ahead—start by seeing what woods call to you.
 We’ll chat and listen to music to refine the search, then look at individual sets to home in on something wonderful.
+Preparing you in advance for a soapbox I often climb onto: it’s about the individual set, not the species!

-This is an unusual place to start, but the urge for spectacular wood is strong, and for tonal and longevity reasons, the wildest wood is often best used as jewelry rather than structure.
+This is an unusual place to start, but the urge for spectacular wood is strong, and for longevity (and sometimes tonal) reasons, the wildest wood is often best used as jewelry rather than structure.
 Understated clothing with killer jewelry–it just works.

 The headstock overlay, rosette, end graft, and back stripe are four excellent places to make a statement.